 All of these things will cause disappointment when what you actually want to do is exceed expectations, by perhaps including things you don’t advertise (for example, a welcome basket or a bottle of wine [where legally permissable]).

-Incorrect pricing is a major error many new Airbnb and short term rental owners make.
+Incorrect pricing is a major error many new Airbnb and short-term rental owners make.
 They fail to anticipate high seasons, low seasons and special events.

-For example: When the date of Price Harry and Meghan Markle’s wedding was rumoured to be the 19th May 2018, weeks before, almost every hotel, B&B and other canny hospitality operators in the area increased their prices massively, because they knew there would be high demand for their properties by well-wishers and Royal Watchers.
+For example: When the date of Price Harry and Meghan Markle’s wedding was rumored to be the 19th May 2018, weeks before, almost every hotel, B&B and other canny hospitality operators in the area increased their prices massively, because they knew there would be high demand for their properties by well-wishers and Royal Watchers.

 You can do exactly the same.
 If you know there’s an event on in the area where your property is, a concert, or a special theatre performance, for example, it’s worth increasing your prices by £10-20 for that time.
 The same goes for the half-term holidays.